Taking Steps Toward Financial Improvement

 • Track your spending over three months.

-• Using a spreadsheet, a pen and paper or a personal finance app like MX Money Management (in your online banking), divide your expenses into categories, such as mortgage, groceries, etc. Use an average of the last three months to set a reasonable spending limit for each category.
+• Using a spreadsheet, a pen and paper or a personal finance app like Money Management by MX (found in the ATFCU app and desktop banking), divide your expenses into categories, such as mortgage, groceries, etc. Use an average of the last three months to set a reasonable spending limit for each category.

 • Going forward, track your spending and be sure to stick to your preset limits for each category.